gregoriodelucca/gregoriodelucca/README.md

 <div align="center">
     <h1>Bem vindo!
 Eu sou Gregório de lucca!</h1>
     <h2>  Desenvolvedor Web!  </h2>
-    <p>I am a front-end developer with comprehensive skills in HTML5, CSS3, JavaScript, Bootstrap, and SQL.
+    <p>I am a fullstack developer with comprehensive skills in HTML5, CSS3, JavaScript, Bootstrap, and SQL.
 Currently, <br> I focus on the MERN stack, with solid experience in React, Node.js, and MongoDB.
 Concurrently, I am pursuing a degree in Technology in Systems Analysis and Development. .
 </p>
 </div>